Out Of The Dark

 The big man and Mathos have already gone through with Scarlet.

-Jake helps Elaine up onto the sloped stone, steadying her with hands on her waist.
+Jake helps Elaine up onto the sloped rock, steadying her with hands on her waist.

 Her right foot slips, and the medallion dips slightly.
 The light loses some of its intensity.
 Jake holds her until she can regain her balance.
 He guides her up, moving backwards, pulling her along.

 The brilliance of the medallion’s glow has definitely faded as Jake scoots through the window in the rock.
-The spiders are losing their fear or awe of the light, and begin to scuttle across the chamber, a mass of pistoning legs and fur and unblinking black eyes and horror.
+The spiders are losing their fearful awe of the light, and begin to scuttle across the chamber, a mass of pistoning legs and fur and unblinking black eyes and horror.

 “Duck your head,” Jake tells Elaine, and then he’s pulling the cleric through the narrow opening, and slipping backwards, spilling into the new chamber revealed by the window.
 Elaine tumbles after him, the light from her medallion winking out.

 The cave settles to near dark, the glow of Mathos’s orb still with them, but now seeming wan and dull after the brilliance of the cleric’s divine light.
-But it’s enough to see by.
+But it’s enough to see by once their eyes readjust.